elizabethbarongo/fruitguard-sms/README.md

 For issues and questions:
 1. Check the logs for error details
 2. Verify SMSLeopard API configuration and credentials
-3. Test with the provided `requests.http` file
+3. Test with the provided test scripts
+4. Check your SMSLeopard dashboard for approved sender IDs
-4. Create an issue in the repository
+5. Create an issue in the repository

+## Recent Updates

+### v2.0.0 - Authentication Fixes
+- ✅ Fixed SMSLeopard authentication from Bearer token to Basic Auth
+- ✅ Corrected API endpoints (`/balance`, `/status`)
+- ✅ Added comprehensive testing scripts
+- ✅ Improved error handling and troubleshooting
+- ✅ Added sender ID validation and testing